flink-extended/ai-flow/docs/content/deployment/deploying_aiflow_server.md

 config file accordingly.
 ```

-You can start the aiflow server with the following command.
+You can start the AIFlow server with the following command.

 ```bash
 start-aiflow.sh